 Months of entry

-The programme is structured around five core (compulsory) modules: two main topics modules, in which members of staff teach weekly seminars on their own research interests in aesthetics and the theory and history of art, Cultural Institutions (which takes place at a range of galleries and museums in the city), a Research Skills and Placement module and a supervised Dissertation over the summer.
-Students also take two elective modules, chosen from a list of relevant modules available in the Department and across the University.
+The programme is structured around four compulsory core modules: Main Topics in the theory of art, in which members of staff lead weekly seminars on their own current research; Cultural Institutions, which takes places at a range of collaborating cultural institutions around the city, including the University’s Victoria Gallery and Museum; Research, Employability, and Professional Skills and placement, supported by the careers and employability service and our cultural partners, and a supervised dissertation or case study over the summer.
+Students also take three elective modules chosen from a list of relevant modules available in the Department and across the University.

 Qualification and course duration

 - +44 (0)151 794 5927